alphagov/govuk-prototype-kit/docs/install/install-the-kit.md

 ### Rename the kit

 Rename the folder to something descriptive for your prototype.
-For this guide, we’ll use `juggling-license-prototype`.
+For this guide, we’ll use `juggling-licence-prototype`.

 ### Move the kit in to projects folder